Solve-Geosolutions/Recruiting_programming-test/README.md

 1. Download the CIFAR10 dataset.
 2. Write a code that takes images with labels *deer* and *truck* from the training and test subsets of CIFAR10 dataset.
-3. Design a Convolutional Neural Network (CNN) with four convolutional layers and two fully connected layers that outputs two probabilities: one for class *deer* and one for class *truck*.
+3. Design a Convolutional Neural Network (CNN) with four convolutional layers and two fully connected layers that outputs two probabilities.
+One for class *deer* and one for class *truck*.
 4. Train your CNN on the images labeled *deer* and *truck* for 30 epochs.
 5. Plot the training loss/accuracy and validation loss/accuracy of the model per epoch during training.
 6. Plot two images labeled *deer* that the model predicts correctly and two images labeled *deer* that the model predicts wrongly.